vedderb/bldc/doc/lbmref.md

 Symbols that start with `ext-` are special and reserved for use together with extensions that are loaded and bound at runtime.

-Examples of symbols used as data are `nil` and `t`. `nil` is used the represent nothing, the empty list or other similar things and `t` represents true.
+Examples of symbols used as data are `nil` and `t`. `nil` representds "nothing", the empty list or other similar things and `t` represents true.
 But any symbol can be used as data by quoting it `'`, see <a href="#quotes-and-quasiquotation"> Quotes and Quasiquotation </a>.

 ### Valid symbol names

-A symbol is string of characters following the rules:
+A symbol is a string of characters following the rules:
 1. The first character is a one of 'a' - 'z' or 'A' - 'Z' or '+-*/=<>#!'.
 2. The rest of the characters are in 'a' - 'z' or 'A' - 'Z' or '0' - '9' or '+-*/=<>!?_'.
 3. At most 256 characters long.

-Note that lower-case and upper-case alphabetical letters are considers identical so the symbol `apa` is the same symbol as `APA`.
+Note that lower-case and upper-case alphabetical letters are considered identical so the symbol `apa` is the same symbol as `APA`.

 examples of valid symbols